All You Need To Know About Aspirin:

 4. Prevents colorectal cancer.

-Aspirin is generally not recommended in children under 16 years of age because it might increase the risk of Reyes’s syndrome which can appear after a virus which includes cold, flu, chickenpox; and eventually can lead to brain injury or death.
+It is not suitable for children under 16 years of age because it might increase the risk of Reyes’s syndrome which can appear after a virus that includes cold, flu, and chickenpox; and eventually can lead to brain injury or death.

 Who Should Not Take Aspirin?